 This student-run programming board offers events to the campus community that are entertaining, interactive, and educational.
 PAC ignites school spirit by hosting activities, concerts, carnivals, and off-campus excursions.

 MASON SPIRIT SQUAD

 The Mason Spirit Squad is an energetic group of students dedicated to promoting all Student Involvement initiatives in creative and fun ways!
-Check out their Instagram or Twitter to get involved at @SpiritSquadGMU.
+Ask us about volunteering for Spirit Squad at any Student Involvement event!